Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

-# WebApp with a Cosmos DB
+# WebApp with Cosmos DB

  A sample webapp deployed on app service with cosmos db as database.
 It counts the number of visitors visiting the page and inserts the same into a sample collection in Cosmos DB.